Object Tables «Prev Next»

 Object Relational Approach to Oracle Conclusion

 This module discussed the object-relational approach using Oracle.
-You have learned about object details that help you build the program logic.
+This module discussed object details that helped you build the program logic using Oracle PL/SQL.
+Now that you have completed this module, you should be able to:

 1. Understand the reasons to use Oracle objects versus relational tables